Welcome to Simegen.com Where Sime and Gen meet, Creativity Happens

 • Ambrov Keon by Jean Lorrah (Heroic Fiction with a Love Story) Plot

 • The Farris Channel -- a new novel by Jacqueline Lichtenberg.
-Reserve your copy now.
+The founding of the House of Zeor.
+1st publication 2012

 • To Kiss Or To Kill by Jean Lorrah - a new novel, a genuine Romance set in the Sime~Gen Universe around the time of Unity.
-Scheduled for July 2004, this volume will include a Zhag-Tonyo story by Jean, plus a very short novel by Jacqueline titled Personal Recognizance.
+Include Zhag-Tonyo characters from The Story Untold by Jean, plus a very short novel by Jacqueline titled Personal Recognizance.

 Professionally published short stories set in the Sime~Gen Universe: